 New York Institute of Technology offers a combined baccalaureate/doctor of osteopathic medicine degree program to talented, highly motivated students.
 A select number of those who qualify will be admitted to the College of Arts and Sciences at NYIT.
-Upon successful completion of three undergraduate years plus the first year in New York Institute of Technology College of Osteopathic Medicine, the student will receive a Bachelor of Science in life sciences (pre-professional option).
+Upon successful completion of three undergraduate years plus the first year in NYIT College of Osteopathic Medicine, the student will receive a Bachelor of Science in life sciences (pre-professional option).